 Rootstock Attributes and Selection

 Refine your rootstock selection by reading through the rootstock attributes below.
-Feel free to contact Nick Dry to discuss rootstock selection, Nick has extensive experience with rootstock selection, performance and management. has extensive knowledge of rootstock performance.
 For further information on rootstock characteristics visit the Phylloxera and Grape Industry Board website:

 V. berlandieri x V. rupestris